5. Extend your visa

 You might be able to apply to extend your stay in the UK depending on what type of Tier 2 (Intra-company Transfer) visa you have.

-You must have one of the following Tier 2 (Intra-company Transfer) visas:
+You must have either of the following Tier 2 (Intra-company Transfer) visas:

 - Long-term Staff